jessherna/ProductionLinePerformanceAnalysis/README.md

 The system architecture demonstrates the integration of C# for control systems with Python for data analysis, connected via REST APIs and SignalR for real-time updates.

+## Project Components

+This project consists of two main components:

+1. **Production Line Control System**: A real-time monitoring and control system for manufacturing processes
+2. **Production Line Performance Analysis**: Data analysis and machine learning for production line optimization

 ## Architecture

 The project consists of three main components: